JGCRI/gcam-doc/macro-econ.md

 The macro-economic systems provide information to other parts of the GCAM system.
 GDP and population values are used in the energy, land-use and water systems of GCAM.
 Macro-economic system coupling is one-way at present.
 GCAM macro systems do not use information derived from any other component of GCAM unless the energy-GDP feedback term is turned on.
 That is $$\alpha\neq0$$.
 Future versions of the macro-economic systems component of GCAM will introduce two-way coupling between GDP and the other GCAM human-systems components, energy, land and water.

+## Shared-Socioeconomic Pathways (SSPs)

+The SSPs are new reference scenarios for climate change modeling and research (Moss et al. 2010, van Vuuren et al., 2017).
+GCAM was one of six models used in the quantification of the SSPs.
+A complete description of the GCAM implementation, as well as links to results, is available at [GCAM SSPs](ssp.html).

 ## Reference

 Edmonds, J. and J. Reilly.
 1983.
 "A Long-Term, Global, Energy-Economic Model of Carbon Dioxide Release From Fossil Fuel Use," Energy Economics, 5(2):74-88.

+Moss, R. H., J. A. Edmonds, K. A. Hibbard, M. R. Manning, S. K. Rose, D. P. van Vuuren, T. R. Carter, S. Emori, M. Kainuma, T. Kram, G. A. Meehl, J. F. B. Mitchell, N. Nakicenovic, K. Riahi, S. J. Smith, R. J. Stouffer, A. M. Thomson, J. P. Weyant and T. J. Wilbanks (2010).
+"The next generation of scenarios for climate change research and assessment."
+Nature 463(7282): 747-756.

+van Vuuren, D. P., K. Riahi, K. Calvin, R. Dellink, J. Emmerling, S. Fujimori, S. Kc, E. Kriegler and B. O’Neill (2017).
+"The Shared Socio-economic Pathways: Trajectories for human development and global environmental change."
+Global Environmental Change 42: 148-152.